Jason Stryker: Powers and abilities

 Jason Stryker possesses the ability to project a blinding white light from his body that is powerful enough to knock several people unconscious.
-His mutation was apparently initially unstable, as he was born horribly deformed and was also implied by his father to be deathly ill, afflictions that A.I.M. was able to somehow alleviate, though with side-effects such as chronic headaches and insomnia.
+His mutation was apparently initially unstable, as he was born deformed and was also implied by his father to be deathly ill, afflictions that A.I.M. was able to alleviate, though with side-effects such as chronic headaches and insomnia.